Turkey Rice Soup (Instant Pot )

 Weekend Food Prep:

-This recipe has been added to a category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!
+This Turkey Rice Soup recipe has been added to a category called Weekend Food Prep where you’ll find recipes you can prep or cook on the weekend and eat during the week!

-Instant Pot Turkey Rice Soup with Cabbage
+Turkey Rice Soup (Instant Pot)

 Ingredients